 You can also mix in fitness with your DC sightseeing, courtesy of numerous local companies that offer both walking and biking tours.
-Both Capital City Bike Tours and Bike and Roll will take you to the monuments and memorials on two wheels, dishing out info along the way.
+Both Capital City Bike Tours and Unlimited Biking will take you to the monuments and memorials on two wheels, dishing out info along the way.
 Of course, you can always rent a bike from Capital Bikeshare for a self-guided excursion.

 The DC Jazz Festival features dozens of performances across numerous venues in DC, running from June 10-19 this year.
 Revel in one of America’s greatest art forms as some of the genre’s greatest artists take to illustrious stages, both indoors and out, all over the city.
 Check the festival’s website for updates on schedules, lineups and offers.

 The Capital Pride Parade is an annual celebration of the strong LGBT community in both DC and the entire U.S. The parade travels 1.5 miles from Dupont Circle to Logan Circle, decked out with floats, vehicles, community groups, drag queens, politicians, local businesses and more.
 This year’s extravaganza takes place on June 11.